byuids-resumes/Dahlberg-Resume/docs/index.md

 `Bachelor of Science - Applied Technology Expected December 2023` __Brigham Young University - Idaho__, Rexburg, ID

-- gained programming and web development skills
+- gained programming and web development skills (capitalize these bullet points to match the others)
 - collaborated with colleagues worldwide
 - gained a greater appreciation for the continuing technological advancements

-`Database Certificate expected to earn December 2023` __Brigham Young University - Idaho__, Rexburg, ID
+`Database Certificate expected to earn(Don't put to earn) December 2023` __Brigham Young University - Idaho__, Rexburg, ID

 - Primarily worked with SQL